fitabigail/family-quiz/README.md

 ### Forking the GitHub repository
 By forking out of this repository you will be able to view and edit the code without affecting the original repository.

 1. Locate the GitHub repository.
-Link can be found [here](https://github.com/fitabigail/family-quiz).
+The link can be found [here](https://github.com/fitabigail/family-quiz).
 2. Click the button in the top right-hand corner "Fork"
 3. This will take you to your own repository to a fork that is called the same as the original branch.

 ### Making a local clone

 1. Locate the GitHub repository.
-Link can be found [here](https://github.com/fitabigail/family-quiz).
+The link can be found [here](https://github.com/fitabigail/family-quiz).
 2. Next to the green Gitpod button you will see a button "code" with an arrow pointing down
-3. You are given the option to open with GitHub desktop or download zip
+3. You are given the option to open with GitHub desktop or download a zip
-4. You can also copy https full link, go to git bash and write git clone and paste the full link
+4. You can also copy HTTPS full link, go to git bash and write git clone and paste the full link

 </details>